 The interview instructions for each U.S. Embassy or Consulate will differ from each other.
 The applicant can look up the instructions for the one where they will have the interview.
 Generally, the applicants should print out and bring their applications, their passport, their original civil documents and original I-864 form if applicable.

 The interview notice about the immigrant visa appointment will indicate which persons are required to be at the interview.
 The green card sponsor or petitioner does not usually need to attend the visa interview.
 However, it is recommended to keep them reachable via phone call on the interview date.

 The visa officer will be placing the applicants under oath, so the interviewee should be prepared to speak truthfully about their application, their documents, and their plans in the United States.

 Would like to have more confidence in your immigrant visa interview?
 Schedule interview training with an experienced immigration lawyer for a reasonable price today!

 5. What Happens after the Immigrant Visa Interview?

-You will either find out that you have been granted an immigrant visa (see sample below) on the day of your interview, or soon after.
+You will either find out that you will be granted an immigrant visa (see sample below) on the day of your interview, or soon after.
 Your passport will be taken away so that an immigrant visa can be printed on the passport.
-Generally, you will retrieve your passport within 2-4 weeks and a file package (sealed or not sealed, if sealed, do not open it) upon the grant of the immigrant visa.
+Generally, you will retrieve your passport within 2-4 weeks and a file package (if any, sealed or not sealed, if sealed, do not open it) upon the grant of the immigrant visa.